AXIA-JS/axia-wallet-sdk/README.md

 -   Validation & Delegation
 -   Create keystore files from wallet instances
 -   Get transaction history of wallets
--   Mint NFTs on the AssetChain
+-   Mint NFTs on the SwapChain

 ## Installation